 Lessons to be learned for the evolution of territorial pedagogical approaches

 Did the support workers or the group leader adopt a different way of relating to the youth after helping them with their projects?
 How did they do this?
 To what effect?
 Did this create any innovative factors?
 What were the effects of working in a multi-stakeholder training network?
 What kind of individual contributions did supporting youth with their projects create?
 What changes were made to individual and group trainings to adapt them to the context and/or differences of the youth projects?
 What types of ICT, MOOCs, and/or distance learning tools and resources were used to support youth participants?
 What new or different elements can be introduced into the pedagogical practices compared to those used so far?

 PEPPY - Promote Education, Participation and Projects for Youth

 The Erasmus + program

 The Erasmus + program is the European program for education, training, youth and sport.
-It is not intended only for students but is open to all audiences and the fields of education and training, formal or non-formal.
+It is not only intended for students but is open to all publics and the fields of education and training, formal or non-formal.